Malagasy Uprising: Aftermath

 Although the MDRM leadership consistently maintained its innocence, the party was outlawed by the French colonial rulers.
 The French government classified the Malagasy Uprising documentation of the military, the Ministry of Foreign Affairs and the Ministry of the Colonies.

 The French media reported little on the event as it happened, and relatively little mention of the nationalist struggle was mentioned in Les Temps Modernes, the leftist publication that would become considered the leading anti-colonial advocate after the launch of the French offensive in Indochina.
 Other private publications served as forums for the Francophone intelligentsia to express their condemnation of the French government's response to the Uprising.
-The most commentary appeared in the left-leaning Catholic monthly L'Esprit, with criticisms also published in other leftist publications like Humanité, Combat, Franc-tireur and Témoignage Chrétien.
+The most commentary appeared in the left-leaning Catholic monthly L'Esprit, with criticisms also published in such other leftist publications as Humanité, Combat, Franc-tireur and Témoignage Chrétien.
 Albert Camus penned a seething rebuke of the French colonial administration that was published on 10 May 1947 in Combat.
 Very few details of the rising and subsequent repression were reported at the time outside France.

 Over the decades that followed independence the French government and news sources in France remained largely silent on the issue of the Malagasy Uprising.
 In 1997, a Malagasy official criticized the French for never having had a diplomat present at the annual commemoration ceremonies.
 The first official condemnation of the Uprising's suppression by the French colonial authorities was expressed by president Jacques Chirac during his official visit to Madagascar on 21 July 2005, when he met with Malagasy president Marc Ravalomanana and qualified the repression of the Malagasy uprising as "unacceptable".
 On the 65th anniversary of the Uprising in 2012, Malagasy Prime Minister Omer Beriziky issued a request to the French government to declassify their archival materials related to the Uprising, but the request was not approved.
 In April 2025, France announced the creation of a joint commission of historians on the "atrocities" of decolonization.
 This commission will be tasked with investigating the violent repression of the 1947 uprising by the French army.